-This graph shows a typical centring process:
+This graph shows the entire process of unlocking and centring:

-- 1. The BUSY LED pulses to indicate that it is centring the Z component.
-Each pulse corresponds to a small force on the mass.
-The pulses become briefer as this goes on, until a pulse is missed, signifying that no corrective impulse is needed. - 2.
-The N/S component follows in the same way.
-If the true mass position is outside the range of the output, you may not see the output change for some time.
-If the pulses cause the mass to overshoot the central position, a second group of pulses in the opposite direction is applied to bring it into line.
+- 1 5.
+The unlocking process as described above. - 6.
+The BUSYLED pulses to indicate that it is centring the Z component.
+The mass position output does not change for a while, as it is beyond the range of the output.
+However, after a few pulses, the position of the Z component comes within range and is centred.
+The pulses become more brief as this goes on, until a pulse is missed (signifying that no corrective impulse is needed.) - 7.
+The N/S and E/W components follow in the same way, until all three masses are centred and the process completes.
+The first round of centring has to move the N/S and E/W components all the way from their end stops, whilst the Z component is often closer to the proper position.

-3. The E/W component follows in the same way.
-All three masses are now centred and the process completes.

-After the sensor unlocks the masses, the first round of centring has to move the N/S and E/W components all the way from their end stops, whilst the Z component is often closer to the proper position.
 Because of this, the first Z centring operation takes much less time than the others, and you may not notice it.